 You could also think about fashioning a shelter in the garden.
 It doesn't have to be grand (or pretty) but it must be solidly built - the last thing you want of course is for it to blow over and prematurely spatchcook your flock!

-With that in mind, do remember that after many requests from our customers we now offer our own purpose-built Chicken Field Shelters which are specifically designed with chooks in mind!
+With that in mind, we offer our own purpose-built Chicken Field Shelters which are specifically designed with chooks in mind!

 Equipped for a tropical climate, your descendants of 'Gallus Gallus' can require extra protection during freezing weather.

 Frostbite can be a real problem for exposed wattles and ear lobes with unsightly blackened areas being the least serious result.